 This isn’t an isolated incident either.
 Things like this happen around me all the time, and no amount of running to HR or speaking up stops it.
 They never stop thinking people of color are lazy, or getting something they aren’t.
 They never stop assuming darker skin means you don’t belong here, or that you are guilty, or stupid.
 They never stop blaming everyone else when a little of the suffering and hardship of the world touches their lives lightly and for the briefest moment.
 I am tired.

 There have been so many white women I counted as friends, women I thought of as open-minded, tolerant, understanding, and compassionate.
-I never know they were racist until it’s too late.
-That is, not until after I’m emotionally invested in the relationship I had—and subsequently lost—when they expressed their true feelings.
+I never knew they were racist until it was too late.
+That is, not until after I’ve become emotionally invested in the relationship I had—and subsequently lost—when they expressed their true feelings.
 I don’t mean to say this is everyone’s experience, or even that it is typical, only that it is mine and many others and that it is hard.

 This is anger, not hatred.
 I do not hate white people, I do not blame all white people, but I am exhausted by white people, even the allies, at times.

 It’s been bubbling for a while, and I am trying to find a way to care for myself without saying or doing things I will regret later.
 I am weighing what is best for me against what people will think of me, and I realized the latter shouldn’t matter.
 I am the one who has to live with me, and I am the one who has to carry the pain of my past and the anxiety of my future in this country, alone.
 I have to do what feels right, for me.